thomasmf/nomenine-defunct/documentation/tutorial/basics.md

 Gets
 -----

-'gets' builds an object that can receive an object of a specific class of object.
+**gets** builds an object that can receive an object of a specific class of object.

         some-object gets (: ( number ) [ ... ] )